1. What is agent-based modeling?

 5. How can I learn about agent-based modeling?

-The following books are all excellent introductions to scientific agent-based modeling, and all of them make use of NetLogo: Gilbert (2007), Railsback and Grimm (2011), Wilensky and Rand (2015) and Janssen (2020).
+Epstein and Axtell (1996)‘s seminal book focuses on the fundamental concepts without discussing any code whatsoever.
+The following books are also excellent introductions to scientific agent-based modeling, and all of them make use of NetLogo: Gilbert (2007), Railsback and Grimm (2019), Wilensky and Rand (2015) and Janssen (2020).
 Hamill and Gilbert (2016) discuss the implementation of several NetLogo models in the context of Economics.
 Most of these models are significantly more sophisticated than the ones we implement and analyze in this book.

 - These three videos by Bruce Edmonds and Michael Price and Uri Wilensky nicely describe what ABM is about. ↵